8 min read

 Example: A farmer has 120 feet of fencing and wants to enclose a rectangular garden that borders his barn.
 He will not fence the side bordering the barn.
 If the side parallel to the barn is 50 feet long, what is the area of the garden?

-Trap: You might assume a standard rectangle with four fenced sides, or neglect the "side parallel to the barn is 50 feet" refers to one of the lengths of the fencing used on that side.
+Trap: You might assume a standard rectangle with four fenced sides, or neglect that the "side parallel to the barn is 50 feet" refers to one of the lengths of fencing used on that side.

-Correct Approach: The "side parallel to the barn" is one of the lengths (let's say length L).
-The total fencing is for one length and two widths (L + 2W = 120).
-If L = 50, then 50 + 2W = 120, so 2W = 70, and W = 35.
-The area is L * W = 50 * 35 = 1750 square feet.
+Correct Approach: The total fencing covers one length and two widths: L + 2W = 120.
+If L = 50, then 50 + 2W = 120, so W = 35.
+The area is 50 × 35 = 1750 square feet.

 2. Making Unwarranted Assumptions